zlatinb/muwire/README.md

 ### Known bugs and limitations

-* Any shared files get re-hashed on startup
+* Duplicate connections appear on the Monitor tab
 * Sometimes the list of shared files gets lost
 * Many UI features you would expect are not there yet